brentp/fraguracy/README.md

 # Usage

-The `fraguracy` binary available in releases takes a bam file (cram supported soon) and outputs error stats.
+The `fraguracy` binary available in releases takes a bam or cram file and outputs error stats.
 The plotting is currently done via python.

 ```
 $ fraguracy extract \